DataDog/kics/documentation/rules/k8s/always_admit_admission_control_plugin_set.md

 ### Description

- When using `kube-apiserver`, the `--enable-admission-plugins` flag should not include the `AlwaysAdmit` plugin.
+ When the `kube-apiserver` command is present, the `--enable-admission-plugins` flag should not include the `AlwaysAdmit` plugin.
+This rule identifies `containers` and `initContainers` running `kube-apiserver` and flags resources whose `--enable-admission-plugins` flag contains `AlwaysAdmit`.
+The `AlwaysAdmit` plugin bypasses admission control and allows requests without validation, so it should not be used in production.

 ## Compliant Code Examples